-With its closeness to Missoula, easy access and higher gradient, Rock Creek is favored by winter anglers.
-Faster water doesn’t freeze as rapidly, and the abundance of fish can be a real boon when cold water slows the winter fly fishing down.
+With its closeness to Missoula, easy access, and higher gradient, Rock Creek fishing is favored by winter anglers.
+Faster water doesn’t freeze as rapidly, and the abundance of fish can be a real boon when cold waters slow down the winter fly fishing in Rock Creek Montana.
 As spring approaches, the Skwalas, BWO’s and Western March Browns start to appear.
 While the Skwala fishing is good, the WMB’s can be excellent, from top to bottom.
 Work the edges of the creek and be patient.
-Dry fly drift isn’t easy on a fast moving river.
+Dry fly drift isn’t easy on a fast-moving river.
 Rock Creek will fish well until run-off, which usually starts at the end of April.
 Run-off on Rock Creek is a bit different than run-off on other Missoula rivers.
 The high gradient has removed much of the silt from the river, which means it clears faster.
 Whenever the water drops for 3-4 days during run-off, Rock Creek may have cleared enough to fish.
 The wading may be non-existent but at least you’re fishing! keep an eye on the flows at the USGS website or check our fishing reports.

 As run-off diminishes in mid to late June, Rock Creek’s world class Salmon Flies starts to happen.
 The composition of Rock Creek makes this watershed one of the most productive stonefly rivers in Montana.
 Anglers come from all over the world to experience fishing size 4 dry flies to slashing, hungry fish.
 Rock Creek is a Mecca for anglers at this time, with floaters and waders all trying to find the epic day with the biggest dry fly in Montana!
 There are boats ripping by, with anglers frenetically casting to likely spots that appear and disappear at tremendous pace.
 The boats appear as soon as run-off ends, and end on June 30.
 Officially, you can float Rock Creek year round, but you cannot fish from a boat after July 1.
 A little advice.
 Don’t float Rock Creek after July 1.
 There are so many waders fishing the rapidly shrinking water that there’s no room for boats.
 There are too many other Missoula rivers where floating is better and easier.
 Don’t push the original Row v.
 Wade after July 1 on Rock Creek!